01 of 11

 Let's have a look at some beautiful bathrooms featuring a pedestal sink.Continue to 2 of 11 below.

 Two Pedestal Sinks in a Master Bathroom

-This pretty, feminine master bathroom shows how you can combine pedestal sinks and a small cabinet to have storage space AND a more open area.
-This bathroom by Echelon Custom Homes, via Houzz, features a feminine powder blue (Balmy by Sherwin-Williams) his and hers sink, and enough open area so this small corner of the bathroom doesn't seem cluttered.
-Lots of natural light via the large windows also help.Continue to 3 of 11 below.
+This pretty master bathroom shows how you can combine pedestal sinks and a small cabinet to have storage space AND a more open area.
+This bathroom by Echelon Custom Homes, via Houzz, features a feminine powder blue (Balmy by Sherwin-Williams) his and hers sink and enough open space that this small corner of the bathroom doesn't seem cluttered.
+Lots of natural light via the large windows also helps.Continue to 3 of 11 below.

 03 of 11